Delete old items in a Push source

 In the query string:

 • Replace <MyOrderingId> with the orderingId value you want to use.
-Any item that was pushed by an operation whose orderingId is lower ("older") than this value will be deleted from the target Push source (see About the orderingId parameter).
+Any item that was pushed by a request whose orderingId is lower ("older") than this value will be deleted from the target Push source (see About the orderingId parameter).

 Important

-Unless you’re setting your own orderingId values when pushing items, you should typically set the orderingId of a Delete old items operation to the current number of milliseconds since the UNIX epoch, without any offset.
+Unless you’re setting your own orderingId values when pushing items, you should typically set the orderingId of a Delete old items request to the current number of milliseconds since the Unix epoch, without any offset.

-You’re letting the Push API set its own orderingId values when you push content updates to your source.
-This means that each content update operation you perform on that source has its orderingId automatically set to the current number of milliseconds since the UNIX epoch, which is UTC-based.
+For example, let’s say you’re letting the Push API set its own orderingId values when you push content updates to your source.
+This means that each content update request you perform on that source has its orderingId automatically set to the current number of milliseconds since the Unix epoch, which is UTC-based.

-When performing a Delete old items operation on that source, you retrieve the current UNIX timestamp, but then mistakenly adjust it to Central European Standard Time (that is, UTC+1) before setting it as the orderingId value.
-As a result, the indexing pipeline will reject new pushed items for an hour after you perform the operation.
+When performing a Delete old items request on that source, you retrieve the current Unix timestamp, but then mistakenly adjust it to Central European Standard Time (that is, UTC+1) before setting it as the orderingId value.
+As a result, the indexing pipeline will reject new pushed items for an hour after you perform the request.

 • Optionally, replace <MyQueueDelay> with the number of minutes you want the Push API to wait before enqueueing the Delete old items operation in the indexing pipeline.